mecid/mecid.github.io/_posts/2020-11-17-keyboard-shortcuts-in-swiftui.md

 This year Apple released the new App Lifecycle API for SwiftUI, which brings tons of new modifiers to replace *AppDelegate* callbacks.
 I have already covered most of them in previous posts.
 This week, we will discuss the new *keyboardShortcut* modifier, which allows us to assign a shortcut to any interacting view.

-> To learn more about new App Lifecycle API, take a look at ["Managing app in SwiftUI"](/2020/08/19/managing-app-in-swiftui/) post.
+{% include friends.html %}

 SwiftUI provides us the *keyboardShortcut* modifier that we can attach to any view in the view hierarchy and define a keyboard shortcut.
 Pressing the defined keyboard shortcut is the equivalent to direct interaction with the view to perform its primary action.
 Let's take a look at the example.

+> To learn more about new App Lifecycle API, take a look at ["Managing app in SwiftUI"](/2020/08/19/managing-app-in-swiftui/) post.

 ```swift
 import SwiftUI